 Anabolic steroids tend to be used by men in their 20s for bodybuilding purposes/muscle gain.

-Signs of abuse usually involve rapid lean muscle gain within a 10-week period.
+Signs of steroid use usually involve rapid lean muscle gain within a 10-week period.
 You might notice that your loved one is working out a lot more and receiving random packages in the mail.
 If the pills are in a bottle, you might hear them rattling around.
 If your loved one is getting vials, there may be warnings around the package that the contents are fragile.
-Signs of abuse also include ordering syringes and needles.
+Signs of steroid abuse also include ordering syringes and needles.

 Injectable steroids leave holes in the skin, and these track marks can look red and inflamed.
 If the user is taking pills, look for pill packets in the trash or in their bag.

 Acne is one of the major signs of steroid use.
 Skin that once looked clear which suddenly begins breaking out is an indicator that something may be wrong, although acne is also a normal occurrence among teenagers.

 Finally, you might notice a strange odor if your loved one is using steroid creams.

 Anabolic steroids have an androgynous factor; they can affect sex-specific characteristics as well.
 The most infamous side effects of steroid use are the shrinking of the testicles and the growth of breast tissue in men thanks to the conversion of the steroid into estradiol.
 This can also lead to infertility.

 In women, the drug is converted into testosterone, which can lead to increased body hair and menstrual irregularities.
 It can also permanently deepen the voice.

 Long-term effects of steroid use for both sexes include increases in cholesterol and elevated blood pressure.
 Steroid use also increases the likelihood of developing diabetes.